microsoft/promptflow/docs/how-to-guides/develop-a-tool/create-your-own-custom-strong-type-connection.md

-# Create and Use Your Own Custom Strong Type Connection
+# Create and use your own custom strong type connection
 Connections provide a secure method for managing credentials for external APIs and data sources in prompt flow.
 This guide explains how to create and use a custom strong type connection.

 ## What is a Custom Strong Type Connection?